 Alternatives to Cosigning Loans

-Many lenders want borrowers to get their loans cosigned.
+Many lenders want borrowers to have a cosigner for their loans.
 Having a cosigner means they have two people legally responsible for the debt instead of just one.

-The good news is that the student loan refinance marketplace is extremely competitive, and lenders know that not all borrowers are willing or able to find a cosigner.
+The good news is that the student loan refinance marketplace is exceptionally competitive, and lenders know that not all borrowers are willing or able to find a cosigner.

 Avoiding a cosigner requirement means shopping around by checking rates with several different lenders.
 We currently track over 20 different lenders and normally recommend that borrowers check rates with 5-10 lenders to ensure they are getting the best rates available.